DiamondLightSource/blueapi/docs/how-to/configure-logging.md

 To instrument to a custom module in BlueAPI, instantiate a logger from the [standard library logging package, then use any of its log methods](https://docs.python.org/3/library/logging.html#logger-objects).

 BlueAPI is written to intercept logs from any python code it executes.

+# Running BlueAPI on the Cluster

+Services hosted on the cluster automatically have their stdout forwarded to Graylog via a service called fluentd.
+Due to this, BlueAPI services hosted on the cluster will always log to Graylog.

+In this instance, the difference between enabling and disabling graylog in BlueAPI's configuration, is that fluentd only fowards plaintext logs, while BlueAPI's native graylog produces structured data with rich metadata included.